-- The meaning of hebel ("wisp of air, breath, vapor"; 38x in Ecclesiastes), which serves as a foundational and recurring theme in the body of the book- Qoheleth's queries (NOTE: hebel is spelled the same as Abel in Genesis 4, with his life serving as a picture of seemingly random brokenness of our world). - a.
-LXX = mataiotes ("vanity, emptiness, futility, purposelessness, or transitoriness") (see Rom 8:20) - b.
+- 1. The meaning of hebel ("wisp of air, breath, vapor"; 38x in Ecclesiastes), which serves as a foundational and recurring theme in the body of the book- Qoheleth's queries (NOTE: hebel is spelled the same as Abel in Genesis 4, with his life serving as a picture of seemingly random brokenness of our world). - a.
+LXX = mataiotes ("vanity, emptiness, futility, purposelessness, or transitoriness") - b.
 Vulgate = vanitas ("emptiness, worthlessness, unreality, untruth, vanity, or boasting") but not "transitoriness, fleeting" - 2.
 The role and perspective of the epilogue in relation to the rest of the book.
 Does the epilogue correct or affirm Qoheleth's theology? - a.
 The conservative Tremper Longman III affirms that Qoheleth's message is wholly pessimistic and stands in contrast to orthodox wisdom teaching (The Book of Ecclesiastes).
 But this message serves only as a literary foil for the true message of the book, which is found in the last two verses, 12:13-14: "The end of the matter; all has been heard.
 Fear God and keep his commandments, for this is the whole duty of man.
-For God will bring every deed into judgment, with every secret thing, whether good or evil."
+For God will bring every deed into judgment, with every secret thing, whether good or evil." - b.

-b.
 The voice of Qoheleth is here compared to the voices of Job's three friends.
 In Longman's words, Job is "composed of nonorthodox speeches of the human participants of the book, speeches that are torn down and demolished at the end" (38).
-Longman pits the frame narrator against Qoheleth, but is this the best way to read the book's conclusion?
-Crenshaw recognizes that the epilogue affirms Qoheleth, but he sees this as an unexpected twist that supplies the main reason why Ecclesiastes could be included in the canon ("Ecclesiastes, the Book of," ABD, 2:278).
+Crenshaw also affirms the positive twist brought about in the epilogue, which he sees as the main reason Ecclesiastes could be included in the canon ("Ecclesiastes, the Book of," ABD, 2:278).

-V. The Meaning of Hebel:
+IV.
+The Meaning of Hebel: